 Vegetables need to be introduced to your bunny’s diet gradually and one at a time.
 This will avoid upsetting their stomach and causing diarrhoea.
 You will also get to know quickly what your bunny likes and dislikes.

-Fruit can be fed also, but introduce it slowly.
-Keep fruit as a treat only, as like carrots, it is high in sugar.
+Fruit can be fed also but as a treat only as, like carrots, it is high in sugar.
+Fruits must be introduced slowly to avoid upsetting your rabbit’s stomach.

 This picture shows enough vegetables to feed two rabbits each day.
 If you want, you can split it and give half in the morning and half in the evening.